kizitonwose/CountryPickerView/README.md

     func countryPickerView(_ countryPickerView: CountryPickerView, didShow viewController: CountryPickerViewController)
   ```

 **Note:** `willShow` and `didShow` delegate methods are optional.
-Also, if the CountryPickerViewController is presented(not pushed), it is embedded in a UINavigationController.
+If the CountryPickerViewController is presented(not pushed), it is embedded in a UINavigationController.

-**Note 2:** The CountryPickerViewController is made public in the `willShow` and `didShow` to be able to customize its appearance.
-Moreover, you can also customize the `UISearchController`'s appearance and the `UISearchBar`'s appearance by accessing the public `searchController` property on the `CountryPickerViewController`.
+The `CountryPickerViewController` class is made available so you can customize its appearance if needed.
+You can also access the public `searchController(UISearchController)` property in the `CountryPickerViewController` for customization.

 #### CountryPickerViewDataSource
 The datasource methods define the internal(country list) ViewController's behavior.
 Run the demo project to play around with the options.
 All methods are optional.